-WOMAN 2 WOMAN CAMPAIGN - LAKOTA ELISE
+WOMAN 2 WOMAN Interview - LAKOTA ELISE

 Like all the women in our Woman 2 Woman campaign Lakota too is a woman of many talents.
 Besides being a model, muse, artist, and athlete, she is also an entrepreneur.